-- All hours worked with regular and overtime hours shown separately; - Rate or rates of pay; - Rate of pay is required whether employees are paid on hourly, salary, commission, piece rate or combination thereof, or other basis during the pay period.
-Employees paid on a rate other than hourly or salary are entitled to a detailed printed accounting of commissions, piece rate or other methods of payment earned during the pay period - Tip compensation; - Pay basis (e.g. hour, shift, day, week, commission); - Gross wages; and - All deductions for that pay period.
+- a.
+All hours worked with regular and overtime hours shown separately; - b.
+Rate or rates of pay;

+Rate of pay is required whether employees are paid on hourly, salary, commission, piece rate or combination thereof, or other basis during the pay period.
+Employees paid on a rate other than hourly or salary are entitled to a detailed printed accounting of commissions, piece rate or other methods of payment earned during the pay period

+- c.
+Tip compensation; - d.
+Pay basis (e.g. hour, shift, day, week, commission); - e.
+Gross wages; and - f.
+All deductions for that pay period.
 See SMC 14.20.030